Meet Amanda Munz, Founder of The Fashion Foundation

 2) What inspired you to start The Fashion Foundation?

-I always dreamed my life to be in the fashion industry and when I attended the Fashion Institute of Technology (F.I.T.)
+I always dreamed of my life to be in the fashion industry and when I attended the Fashion Institute of Technology (F.I.T.)
 I thought I would be a buyer, but I ended up going down a completely different path.
 At 16, I had my first internship in the fashion industry at Swimwear Anywhere, one of the largest swimwear manufacturers in the U.S. and I ended up interning there for five years.
 I left Swimwear Anywhere to do my senior internship at Michael Kors in their footwear showroom (seriously a DREAM internship being surrounded by designer shoes all day, every day).

 Something in my mind changed during my senior year at F.I.T.
-I was continually seeing brands throw sample merchandise in the garbage.
+I continually saw brands throw sample merchandise in the garbage.
 We would create samples in dozens of colors, keep one color, and "drop" the other 11 colors.
 Even after the sample sales and giving merchandise to employees and friends, there was always merchandise left over that often ended up in the garbage.
 I knew there had to be a way to harness these wasted goods somehow.

 That's where my life changed.
 I knew I couldn't spend the rest of my life working sixteen hour days to make a pair of shoes to end up in the garbage.
 I was about to graduate from college, and I told my parents I wasn't going to get a "real job," and I was going to get my masters in public administration to figure out how to start a nonprofit.